 As I say, changing your contract to having no mutuality of obligation puts you at more risk.

 Being Outside IR35 Worth Extra Risk

 However the rewards are high.
-You would get, perhaps, £15,000 a year or more.
+You would get, perhaps, £15,000 a year or more on leaving umbrella companies.
 Also, you should be able to eat any lost days from extra income saved.

 However, in practice, this is not likely to happen often.

 Where you are most likely to miss out is if your contract gets terminated early That could be because you didn’t perform, they didn’t like your face or because the project just gets cancelled.

 This does happen but it is on very much the minority of contracts where it happens.

 As regards the circumstance where the project finishes early and they let you go early, yes, they have the option to do that.

 However, be serious, how often do IT projects, or phases of IT projects, finish early?